MOONBYS/pan/readme.md

 * 200GB - 300GB SSD Disk space per year (NVMe disks are recommended)
 * 400 Mbit/s bandwidth

-> Please avoid cheap VPS providers as a main validator.
-You could use these as a cheap backup.
+> Please avoid cheap VPS providers as a mainnet validator.
+You could use these as a cheap backup or for testing.
 (We do not recommend these.
 Use them at your own risk) We advise to use a shared dedicated server or a high-end NVMe VPS.

 ## Get started